ACloudGuru/AdvancedCloudFormation/README.md

 ## IMPORTANT
 These files are distributed on an AS IS BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied

-## Dec 2017
-Ported to this new Repo